jifei-huang/jifei-huang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 show-hearder-image: true
 ---
-I am an incoming PhD student at UW-Madison majoring experimental condensed matter physics physics.
+I am an incoming PhD student at UW-Madison majoring experimental condensed matter physics.
 After graduating from [National Unversity of Singapore](https://www.physics.nus.edu.sg/), where I specialized in the dynamics of chiral magnetism, I will transition to research on the emerging fields of two-dimensional magnetism and twistronics.